drzhelnov/drzhelnov.github.io/usmle/usmlecontentoutline.md

 - **Regulatory issues:** drug development, phases of approval; appropriateness of placebo; appropriateness of randomized clinical trial; components of studies; ethics; scheduling; off-label use
 - **Other issues related to research ethics**

-## Social Sciences
+## Social Sciences - STEP VARIES

-**Communication and interpersonal skills, including health literacy and numeracy, cultural competence**
+**Communication and interpersonal skills, including health literacy and numeracy, cultural competence - STEP 1 ONLY**

 - **Patient interviewing, consultation, and interactions with the family (patient-centered communication skills)**
   - fostering the relationship (eg, expressing interest)